Gianniii/CS-433-Machine-Learning--Project-1/README.md

 Authors: Gianni Lodetti, Luca Bracone, Omid Karimi

-In this project, the goal is to create a machine learning model for binary classification.
+In this project, the goal was to create a machine learning model for binary classification.
 The task was to detect Higgs Boson particles from background events using CERN’s LHC dataset.
 Some more information and dataset available on [AICrowd](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs).

 ## Best Model
 The code is available in the ```scripts/``` folder. <br />